deepblue597/beaver/README.md

 - TextX
 - Jinja

+## ✨ New Features

+- 🔍 **Static Model Validation**: Validate your `.bvr` files before code generation
+- 📊 **Model Analysis**: Get insights and suggestions for improving your models
+- 🛠️ **Enhanced CLI**: Unified command-line interface for all operations
+- ✅ **Syntax Checking**: Validate generated Python code syntax and compilation
+- 📈 **Comprehensive Algorithm Support**: Full support for all River algorithm types
+- 🔧 **Detailed Error Reporting**: Clear error messages with suggestions for fixes

 ## Documentation

 You can find full description of the language as well as examples and FAQ in the [documentation page](https://deepblue597.github.io/beaver-doc/)